 Have you received more than two traffic violations in the last year?
 If so, you might be a high-risk driver.
 New York’s Driver Violation Point System allows the Department of Motor Vehicles (DMV) to discover and penalize high-risk drivers with multiple traffic violations.

 Certain traffic violations are assigned a number of points—if you are convicted of a violation, the points associated with it are added to your driving record.
-The most common violations in the Hudson Valley include improper cell phone use or texting while driving, failure to yield to emergency vehicles, and speeding.
+The most common violations in the Hudson Valley include improper cell phone use or texting while driving, failure to yield to emergency vehicles, and speeding tickets.

 Drivers convicted of violations totaling 11 points or more within an 18 month period in face having their license suspended.
 The points also remain on your record for one to ten years, depending on the type of violation.

 Points for traffic violations in New York include: